vPhase/monutor/README.md

   monutor uses GNU make to process new files and generate pages.

-  To run, you need a site.cfg file in th
+  To run, you need a site.cfg file in this directory.
+Some examples in the cfg directory